Lane v. Wilson

 Lane v.
-Wilson, 307 U.S. 268 (1939), was a United States Supreme Court case that found a 12-day one-time voter registration window to be discriminatory for black citizens and repugnant to the Fifteenth Amendment.
+Wilson, 307 U.S. 268 (1939), was a United States Supreme Court case that found a 12-day one-time voter registration window to be discriminatory for black citizens who were excluded from voting prior and repugnant to the Fifteenth Amendment.
+It eliminated the power of county registrars illegally excluding black citizens.

 Background

 In 1915, the Supreme Court of the United States held in Guinn v.
 United States that a grandfather clause to Oklahoma's literacy test for voting was unconstitutional, violating the Fifteenth Amendment.
 In response, the Oklahoma legislature passed a law giving citizens of the state a 12-day period, from April 30 to May 11, 1916, in which they were allowed to register to vote.
 Individuals who missed that registration period would be barred permanently from voting.
 But, a grandfather clause exempting citizens who had voted in 1914, that is, before Guinn, largely exempted white voters from the provisions of the narrow registration window.
-In practice the registration period worked against black citizens.
+In practice, the registration period worked against black citizens.

 I. W. Lane, a black citizen of Oklahoma, was banned from voting under Oklahoma's rules, and sued for $5,000 in damages.
 The district court found against him, and the Tenth Circuit Court of Appeals upheld the ruling of the district court.
 Lane appealed to the US Supreme Court.